DelphiPackageManager/docs/docs/getting-started/installing.md

 ### Creating packages

 Create a dspec file - see the dspec files in the github projects linked above for examples.
 The docs are out a bit of date so use the source if you need a reference (Source\Core\Spec).
 If you get stuck just create a github issue.

+There is now also a DspecCreator.exe included with the install which helps with creating dspec files.

 To generate the packages you need to run